atolab/cdds/docs/GettingStartedGuide/helloworld.rst

         cmake --build . --config "Release"

-while being in the build directory created during the configuration step.
-In this example, that directory would be:
+while being in the build directory created during the configuration step: :code:`examples/helloworld/build`.

+The resulting Publisher and Subscriber applications can be found
+in:

 :Windows:  :code:`examples\helloworld\build\Release`.
 :Linux: :code:`examples/helloworld/build`.

-After the build finished, both the Hello World publisher and subscriber applications will be present within the build directory.

 `Running Hello World`_ example can now be done with the binaries that were just build.
 Be sure to use the right